Imgur/mandible/README.md

 # ImgurGo

-The upload accepts an image and returns a path
+A packageable uploader.
+It accepts an image via a REST interface and returns information about a file

+Supported file types
+- JPG
+- PNG
+- GIF

+Pluggable storage layers
+- S3
+- Local
+- ??